Saturday, 21 April 2012

 “Older woman.
 You know how it is.”

-“No, I really don’t know.”
+“I really don’t know.”

 “Jan was twenty-seven, divorced and had a six year old daughter when we met.”
-Jim revealed.

-“Did you meet Janet at this place?”
-I asked on a hunch.
+“Did you meet Janet in this place?”

 “Yeah.
-How’d you guess?”
-Jim wondered aloud.
+How’d you know?”

-“Yeah, I guess it was a lucky night for me back then.”
+“Yeah...
+I guess it was a lucky night for me back then.”
 Jim sounding wistful.

 “Yeah.
 That’s life.” shrugging his shoulders like what he was doing was no big deal.